C.A.S. Hawker Scholars

 Education History: AB Paterson College (Qld) and ANU

-Miss Jasmin Poole is an outstanding student and a remarkable young woman.
+Miss Yasmin Poole is an outstanding student and a remarkable young woman.
 She has achieved much in a very short time.
 She grew up on a farm near Axedale in regional Victoria and has completed the first year of her studies at the Australian National University to an HD standard.

 She has always had an inner drive to speak out for those less fortunate.
 She is a strong leader with tenacity and drive.
 She has a passion for social justice and a practical approach to progressing complex social issues.